archipel-network/archipel-core/README.md

    `GCC_TOOLCHAIN_PREFIX_POSIX` variable to the prefix for your local `gcc` toolchain (default: `/usr/bin`).

-3. Type `make run-posix` to build and execute µPCN on your local machine.
+3. Type `make run-posix` to build and execute µD3TN on your local machine.

 Getting Started with the Implementation
 ---------------------------------------

-The core part of uPCN is located in `./components/upcn/`.
+The core part of µD3TN is located in `./components/upcn/`.
 The starting point of the program can be found in `./components/daemon/main.c`, calling init located in `./components/upcn/init.c`.